hitchdev/hitchstory/docs/why/inheritance.md

 ---
-title: Discussion of requested feature inheritance in Cucumber
+title: Why is inheritance a feature of hitchstory stories?
 ---

+Hitchstory stories allow inheritance to allow stories that branch from other stories.

+## Dissenting views

 Inheritance is a feature which was deliberately left out of Cucumber: